nicolasfauchereau/affordability_in_nz/README.rst

 Todo
 =====
-- Separate the source RapydScript etc. files from the built JavaScript etc. files.
-Keeping them together is confusing.
+- Separate the source files (.pyj, .pyml, .sass) from the built compiled files (.js, .html, .css).
+Keeping them together can be confusing.

 Authors
 ========